Hurwa134/Hurwa134.github.io/Me,MyData.md

 *Poster*

-I listened to a song (several times, I thnk four or five times) and interpreted the rises/and falls of the cadence melody, and how the song made me feel on an emotional level with a line graph over the course of the length of the song.
-I expressed the left hand melody of the piano , the right hand melody, and just generally how it made me feel in relation to the intensity and movement of the melody.
+I listened to a song (four or five times) and interpreted the rises/and falls of the cadences of the melody, and how the song made me feel on an emotional level with a line graph over the course of the length of the song.
+I expressed the melody andjust generally how it made me feel in relation to the intensity and movement of the melody.
 I also incorporated rhythm and tried to illustrate that not only with the line drawings but also with the texture of the line, so if you look closely, you'll see that some of the silver glitter paint is actually drawn with dots which accent the rhythm.
 I was also trying to use more of a clothing, or fashion aesthetic to express the melody as a pattern that you might find on a textile or a textile art.
 I actually really liked how it looked with it was just a single silver line, but I enjoyed making it more abstract and trying to emphasize the rhythm with multiple colors.
 I'd like to try it again with other songs, genre's of music, and/or songs with more instruments.
 I especially like the approach used by Stuart Davis in his jazz paintings of illustrating the rhythm and expression of different instruments with different colors, to show their unification in a painting of many colors - just as they unite in a song to create collage of sounds.